Cetis/intelligent-campus/udd/room.md

 ## Description of room entity
 An identified space at a provider where scheduled events for module instances can occur.
 May or may not be a specific "room", for example may be a flexible learning space.

+### Implementation Notes
+* In Clocks/Scientia, this is equivalent to a _zone_
+* In CELCAT, this is equivalent to a _room_

 ### DEV NOTES
 * Consider renaming to "space".
 * Consider adding optional lat/long attributes
+* Consider adding optional capacity value

 ## ROOM_ID
 ### Description